 There are some clear trends that are visible when it comes to P/E ratios in India.
 Consider a few classic cases.
 The P/E ratio of FMCG stocks and pharma stocks normally tend to be high because they have shown consistently high levels of growth and ROE.
 On the other hand, IT stocks have seen their P/E ratios shrinking from 30+ levels to sub-20 levels as global tech spending has been shrinking and Indian IT companies are seeing their growth rates and their ROE taper.
 Then there are companies in the steel and PSU banking space, where they always tend to quote at very conservative P/E ratios of less than 10.
 In case of metals, the risk is on metal prices which are vulnerable to global shifts while in case of PSU banks the fear is that NPAs could dent their growth and ROE in a big way.

 Therefore, how to avoid the P/E trap in such circumstances?
 Using P/E ratio to value a stock is fine as long as it is able to factor in the growth aspects.
 A very good example is D-Mart which is already one of the most expensive retail stocks in the world with valuations at over 60 times earnings.
-That is because the market is building in very aggressive sales growth over the next 5 years, aggressive growth in ROE and reduction in debt.
+That is because the online stock market is building in very aggressive sales growth over the next 5 years, aggressive growth in ROE and reduction in debt.
 Growth therefore becomes a key factor when using P/E ratio to value a stock.

 When we understand how to avoid the P/E trap, it is very essential to understand that P/E ratio also works as a very important early warning system.
 Take the case of any popular company that eventually went under in the past.
 For example, Satyam was always getting a P/E ratio that was lower than either Infosys or TCS.
 If you merely use P/E ratio to value a stock, then Satyam may have appeared to be underpriced.
 But, there was obviously something that the markets in all its wisdom had sensed about Satyam, which was not obvious to most investors.
 In 2009 when Satyam went bust, it was merely a case of P/E ratio acting as an advance warning signal.
 Similarly, stocks like Kingfisher started quoting at apparently low P/Es much long before the airline ceased operations in 2012.
 Even in the banking space, banks like HDFC Bank and Kotak Bank have consistently commanded premium P/E ratio compared to ICICI Bank and Axis Bank as the P/E differential was indicative of the perceived differences in asset quality.
 In most of these cases, low P/E does not necessarily make a stock an attractive investment, just as high P/E is not necessarily a sign of stretched valuations.
 That is why you need to know how to avoid the P/E trap.

 The big debate when you use P/E ratio to value a stock is whether to use rolling P/E (historic P/E based on last 4 quarter EPS) or forward P/E based on projections.
 While the rolling P/E is more reliable as it is documented, it is more useful from an academic perspective and less from a valuation perspective.
 However, the big worry about cash flow projections is that they are prone to the assumptions and personal biases of individuals.
 It is quite normal for analysts to get a little aggressive on projections and then downgrade the projections.
 Hence, apart from the fundamentals of the company, one also needs to look at the track record of the analyst in question.
+Visit here to know Is there a relationship between low-P/E and high stock returns?

 In a nutshell, P/E ratio to value a stock is perhaps the best approximation available.
 However, one needs to adjust a pure P/E measure for growth, futuristic signals and one also needs to provide for the individual bias.
 That is How to avoid the P/E trap!